MicrosoftTeams-image.jpg

 Smart Cities

-Smart Cities accelerates essential transitions in cities and regions through technology and data.
-With our expertise in design processes, we collaborate with stakeholders to research and develop smart solutions for sustainability and quality of life.
-We evaluate and improve these solutions in practical situations.
-We translate what we learn into practical toolboxes and other knowledge products.
+Smart Cities drives essential transitions in cities and regions by harnessing technology and data.
+Through our expertise in design processes, we co-create with stakeholders to research, develop and test smart solutions that enhance sustainability and quality of life.
+We refine these solutions in real-world settings and transform our insights into practical toolkits and knowlegde products that empower change.

-We help cities address societal challenges, such as energy transition, using smart technologies such as energy-saving apps and data dashboards.
-The use of this type of technology requires taking a sociotechnical approach which not only involves residents’ groups in the design process, it also makes them part of the solution itself.
+We help cities tackle major societal challenges, such as the energy transition, by applying smart technologies like energy-saving apps and data dashboards.
+These technologies only deliver real impact when combined with a sociotechnical approach.
+One that not only involves citizens in the design process, but into the heart of the innovation itself.

 Our expertise